 - Before you begin, chill the root beer in the refrigerator.

 - Start with your favorite brand of vanilla ice cream.
 Place 2 ½ cups in the microwave for one minute or until just melted.
 Stir to make sure there are no lumps; ice cream should still be cold.

-- Add 1 ounce of melted ice cream to each popsicle mold.
+- Add 2 tablespoons of melted ice cream to each popsicle mold.
 This is ⅛ cup or half of a ¼ cup.
 Place popsicle mold in the freezer for 2 hours or until frozen.

 - Pouring slowing, add the root beer into the popsicle molds.
 It will fizz.
-Take your time and remove the foam with a spoon as needed.
+Taking your time, pour and remove the foam with a spoon as needed.
 Repeat until all molds are nearly filled.
-Leave about ½ inch at the top, as the liquid will expand as it freezes.
+Leave about ½ inch at the top of each mold, as the liquid will expand as it freezes.

-- Freeze for 2 hours, then place popsicle sticks in the molds and freeze for an additional 4 hours.
+- Freeze for 2 hours, then place popsicle sticks in the root beer mixture in the molds and freeze for an additional 4 hours.